vpodhornyi/vpodhornyi/README.md

 # 👋 Hi there!
 I'm Viktor Podhornyi

-I'm a passionate developer from Ukraine, currently focused on [your focus: web development, backend, DevOps, etc.].
+I'm a passionate developer from Ukraine, currently I live in Germany and focused on web development, backend, DevOps, etc.
 I enjoy building things with code, learning new technologies, and contributing to open source.

 ## 🚀 Projects